Street names

 Menni-Rosendahl-Straße

-Dr. Menni Rosendahl (25 December 1908 in Beckum until 16 January 1989 in Beckum) was a dentist in Beckum for many years.
-He played the piano excellently and wrote and set to music the songs that have become folk songs: "Wer noch nie in Beckum einmal war", "In der kleinen Speckmannsgasse", "Hätt' ich doch Geld und vieles mehr".
+Dr Menni Rosendahl (25 December 1908 in Beckum until 16 January 1989) worked as a dentist in Beckum for many years.
+He played the piano excellently and wrote and set to music the songs "Wer noch nie in Beckum einmal war", "In der kleinen Speckmannsgasse", "Hätt' ich doch Geld und vieles mehr", which have become popular favourites.

 Mühlenstraße (18th century)